- Take the Menopause Quiz

 - alternative therapies.

-Some of these have not been tested by clinical studies, nor are they approved by the FDA.
+Some of these have not been tested by clinical studies, nor are they approved by the US Food and Drug Administration (FDA).